SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

 This will return the `Plot` object we created.
 In IRuby notebook, you will see this:

-{% img https://github.com/Shekharrajak/gsoc_2017_blog/blob/master/img/highcharts_pie.png?raw=true 'Baisc pie chart using HighCharts' 'Baisc pie chart using HighCharts' %}
+{% img https://github.com/Shekharrajak/gsoc_2017_blog/blob/master/img/highcharts_pie.png?raw=true 'Basic pie chart using HighCharts' 'Basic pie chart using HighCharts' %}

 You can find the IRuby notebook example in [this link](http://nbviewer.jupyter.org/github/shekharrajak/daru-view/blob/master/spec/dummy_iruby/HighCharts-%20Pie%20charts.ipynb).